Deeper Learning and Design Thinking

-To accomplish this, we decided to continue our project this year through a different lens.
-Four students that participated in the Lemelson-MIT experience last year became team leaders of a new team: the Seeds to STEM and Design initiative.
+To accomplish this, we decided to continue our project in 2013 through a different lens.
+Four students that participated in the Lemelson-MIT experience became team leaders of a new team: the Seeds to STEM and Design initiative.
 Seeds to STEM and Design includes the four leaders in addition to 12 new students.

-Citizen Schools has agreed to let our team to present a 10-week apprenticeship to their students beginning in September 2014.
-Our apprenticeship will focus on the design and engineering processes we learned last year through creating the Pedestrian Alert System.
-Though this apprenticeship, our team will get to share and spread the hands-on learning experience we were fortunate enough to have last year.
+Citizen Schools had agreed to let our team present a 10-week apprenticeship to their students beginning in September 2014.
+Our apprenticeship focused on the design and engineering processes we had learned through creating the Pedestrian Alert System.
+Through this apprenticeship, our team got to share and spread the hands-on learning experience we were fortunate enough to have.